 Left: Ethno-cultural map of Eastern Europe for the period from the 5th to the 3rd millennium BC

-Under the influence of local environmental conditions and the ethnic composition of the territories, on the basis of the Corded Ware culture emerged some of its variants, which eventually developed into independent culture.
+Under the influence of local environmental conditions and the ethnic composition of the territories, on the basis of the Corded Ware culture emerged some of its variants, which eventually developed into an independent culture.
 These are Fatyanovo-Balanovo culture, Middle Dnieper culture, Trzciniec culture, and Komariv culture.
-Spread territory of the last is not shown on the map, it existed simultaneously with its Trzciniec culture however its carriers were not the Germans but the ancient Bulgars.
+The spread territory of the last is not shown on the map, it existed simultaneously with its Trzciniec culture however its carriers were not the Germans but the ancient Bulgars.

 The Turks dismembered by their resettlement the Finno-Ugric territory so that Mordovians, Cheremis, and Magyars remained near their dwelling places, and the rest of the Finno-Ugric tribes moved to the left bank of the Volga in the place of former settlements Samoyeds.